 Ron is also very active in the community.
 He has served on the Board of Directors for several charitable organizations and has chaired numerous charitable fundraising campaigns and events.
 Ron has a Bachelor of Commerce degree from the University of Toronto and his Chartered Accountant designation.
 In 2011, he was elected as a Fellow of the Institute of Chartered Accountants of Ontario (FCA), and in 2012 was awarded the Queen Elizabeth II Diamond Jubilee Medal.

-Mr. Goldhar holds a B.A. degree in Political Science and has been an award-winning professor with the Rotman School of Management, University of Toronto since 2004.
-He is on the Board of Onex Corp., Indigo Books and Music, as well as The Canadian Concussion Centre at Toronto General Hospital and is the Director Emeritus of Sick Kids Hospital Foundation.
-He is an avid sportsman and the owner and Chairman of the Maccabi Tel Aviv Football Club since 2009.
+● Mitchell holds a BA in Political Science from York University and has been an adjunct professor at the University of Toronto’s Rotman School of Management since 2004 (2015 Teacher of the Year).
+He is a member of the Board of Onex Corporation, Indigo Books and Music, the Canadian Concussion Centre at Toronto General Hospital and is Director Emeritus with the SickKids Foundation.

 Michael Landsberg has been a prominent face and voice on the Canadian sports scene since 1984.
 With his unique style, he quickly became one of this country’s most polarizing personalities- perceived by some as forthright and others as arrogant.